felixlopz/hubrise-test-task/content/en/branding.md

 Short description (<50 words):

-> HubRise helps you connect [Integrated App'sName] to the apps you use to run your business.
+> HubRise helps you connect [Integrated App's Name] to the apps you use to run your business.
 Receive orders in your EPOS, send deliveries to your courier service, synchronise customers with your e-marketing lists, connect your digital loyalty card, and a whole lot more...
 Make your integration dreams come true.

 Long description (<200 words):

 > HubRise is a middleware used to facilitate technical integrations between third party solutions.
 > Transactions are saved in HubRise to provide apps with real-time access to your product catalogue, your customer data or your orders.
 >
-> Thanks to its integration with HubRise, [Integrated App'sName] can connect to an ever growing ecosystem of solutions: Point Of Sale, online ordering, delivery management, delivery services, eMarketing (SMS/e-mailing), business intelligence, stock management, loyalty systems, and more.
+> Thanks to its integration with HubRise, [Integrated App's Name] can connect to an ever growing ecosystem of solutions: Point Of Sale, online ordering, delivery management, delivery services, eMarketing (SMS/e-mailing), business intelligence, stock management, loyalty systems, and more.
 The number of compatible applications increases every month.
 >
 > If the app you want to use is not yet in the ecosystem, you can contact HubRise, who will contact the publisher to plan an integration.
 You can also create your own integrations thanks to HubRise’s public and open API.
 >